 Our college and the university offer multiple paths to engage students in Undergraduate Research in both social science and bench science settings.
 Engaging in these programs allows students to apply their coursework and build their resumes to become more competitive in both the job market and for graduate school admissions.

-Grant Proposal Application Resources
+Grant Application Resources

 Synergies online is a news source produced by the College of Public Health and Human Sciences.